If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Is Tremfya a biologic or immunosuppressant drug?

-It’s also an immunosuppressant drug.
-This means Tremfya lowers the activity of your immune system to help treat your condition.
+Because it’s an immunosuppressant, Tremfya lowers the activity of your immune system to help treat your condition.

 How should I store Tremfya?
 How long can the drug be out of the refrigerator?